 Lastly, no German cultural symbol would be complete without a reference to beer.
 After all, beer is synonymous with Germany.

 As such, it’s not surprising that the Beer Stein is one of the most popular German cultural symbols.
-This stone mug is often used during Oktoberfest, the world’s largest beer festival that takes place annually in Munich.
+This stone mug is often used during Oktoberfest, the world’s largest beer festival, annually in Munich.

 German art is characterized by a focus on realism and naturalism, as well as the use of light and shadow to create depth.
 The country has produced some of the most famous painters in history, such as Albrecht Dürer, Lucas Cranach the Elder, and Hans Holbein the Younger.

-German artists were heavily influenced by the Italian Renaissance and the Dutch Baroque style.
+The Italian Renaissance and the Dutch Baroque style heavily influenced German artists.
 This is evident in the work of artists such as Matthias Grünewald.

 German artists from various generations have widely explored and shown impeccable Baroque, Rococo, and Neoclassicism art skills.
 Plus, Romanticism wouldn’t be left out here.
 If you are into art, some amazing German paintings you will love to see include: